-The Directors ensure the Company, as part of Lloyds Banking Group plc, actively manages customer products and in line with Lloyds Banking Group plc has a focus on treating customers fairly.
+The Directors ensure the Company, as part of Lloyds Banking Group plc, works toward achieving Lloyds Banking Group plc's customer ambitions and focussing on treating customers fairly.
 The Directors have also worked to agree customer plans, regularly reviewing customer behaviour, customer pricing and repayment of customer loans, to understand areas where improvements can be made.
 Lloyds Banking Group plc regularly benchmarks amongst its customers the performance of itself and its subsidiaries, and uses this insight along with a range of internal and external research to ensure ongoing improvement in customer experience.